-- 1. To provide high quality first teaching

 - 2. Specific Intervention

 - 3. Enrichment and Enhancement

 - 4. Parental Support

 Pupils are drawn from a mixed and wide catchment area encompassing rural and urban settings and varying levels of deprivation.
-Currently 23% are pupil premium compared to the national average of 21%.
+Currently 22% are pupil premium, in line with the national average.
 However, this is not indicative of the real level of disadvantage many of our pupils live with.

-Some of the main challenges and barriers that our pupils face is:
+Some of the main challenges and barriers that our pupils face are: